What is DMARC & Why Does It Matter for Your Email Campaigns?

 The Core Parts of DMARC Policy Setup

-A DMARC record helps protect your domain and makes sure your emails reach inboxes.
+A DMARC record helps protect your domain and ensures your emails reach the inbox.
 A typical record looks like this:

 • v=DMARC1 → DMARC version